anywhichway/about-time/README.md

 The index.js and package.json files are compatible with [node-require](http://www.github.com/anywhichway/node-require) so that about-time can be served directly to the browser from the node-modules/about-time directory when using node Express.

+You can also just load the `about-time.js` file from the browser directory at http://www.github.com/anywhichway/about-time.

 Time, Duration, and TimeSpan become global objects when loaded in a web browser.
 To access them in node.js use the normal require syntax, e.g.

 ```